This is the multi-page printable view of this section.

 Copying the folder to your Vehicle App repo

-into your Vehicle App repository to use it.
-To do so, simply copy and paste the directory into the <sdk_root>/app
+The easiest way to get started quickly is to copy the created model, presumably stored in vehicle_model into your Vehicle App repository to use it.
+To do so, simply copy and paste the directory into the <sdk_root>/app directory and replace the existing model.

 Using a git submodule